HWDance/Cocycles/README.md

 ** Experiment 8.2 (Confounding and Path-Consistency Ablation)**

-For the simulalions on the confounded chain DAG, run the following files:
+For the simulations on the confounded chain DAG, run the following files:
 ```bash
 python simulations/OT/run_simot_chain_cocycles.py # for cocycles (MAF flow)
 python simulations/OT/run_simot_chain_ot.py # for OT and sequential OT
 ```

-For the simulalions on the non-additive triangle DAG, run the following files:
+For the simulations on the non-additive triangle DAG, run the following files:
 ```bash
 python simulations/OT/run_simot_cocycles.py # for cocycles (MAF flow)
 python simulations/OT/run_simot_ot.py # for OT and sequential OT